DataDog/ansible-datadog/README.md

     ...
 ```

-**Warning:** this configuration will fail on Linux hosts (as it's not setting `become: yes` for them).
+**Note**: This configuration fails on Linux hosts.
 Only use it if the playbook is specific to Windows hosts.
-Otherwise use the [inventory file method](#using-the-inventory-file-recommended).
+Otherwise, use the [inventory file method](#inventory-file).

-## Additional tasks

-`pre_tasks` and `post_tasks` folders allow to run user defined tasks. `pre_tasks` for tasks to be executed before executing any tasks from the Datadog role and `post_tasks` for those to be executed after.

-All installation tasks on all supported platforms register a `datadog_agent_install` variable that can then
-be used in `post_tasks` to check the installation task's result: `datadog_agent_install.changed` is set to `true` if the installation task did install something, and `false` otherwise (for instance if the requested version was already installed).

 ## Troubleshooting